Thursday, October 31, 2013

 -book readings

-As an author, our brand is our name.
+As an author, my brand is my name.

-Through your blog you have the potential to reach a globally community.
-For example, visitors to this blog come from United States, Canada, Russia, and the United Kingdom (top four countries--according to the stats page)
+Through my blog, I have the potential to reach a global community.
+For example, visitors to this blog come from Canada, the United States, Singapore, Germany, and France (the top five countries, all time--according to my blog's stats page)

 When a potential reader types your name into a search engine what website is listed first?